Desiwah/RScanPlus/privacy_policy.md

 ## 4. Data Sharing and Disclosure (Third-Party Services)

-RScan+ interacts with the following platforms to facilitate your searches and feedback:
+R.Scan+ interacts with the following platforms to facilitate your searches and feedback:

 - **Retail Websites (WebView)** – Interaction is governed by the individual retailer’s privacy policy.
 - **Discord (Webhooks)** – When you submit a Bug Report or Suggestion, the text content is transmitted to the developer's private Discord server for review.